adq8z9/le_accounting_nip/NUD fan.md

 ## More implementation considerations

-Even if full public accounting on nostr probably doesn't make sense in most cases, there might be some other use cases.
+Even if full public accounting on nostr probably doesn't make sense in most cases, there might be some other use cases besides.
 Also this NUD might have use cases in combination with other NIPs/NUDs.
 E.g.
 - Relaying batch transations between different sub-systems over nostr relays (as interface or aggregator) (if needed in a gift wrap) (?)